 Unfortunately, I hear about patients’ struggles to get the test(s) they need to figure out if gluten sensitivity is at play in their bodies.
-Some can’t afford the Cyrex Array 3 test without insurance.
+Some can’t afford the Cyrex Array 3 test or Wheat Zoomer test without insurance.
 Others say they are “talked out of” taking any test because either their doctor doesn’t think gluten sensitivity is a real disorder, or because the testing methods are still fledgling.

 (2) Elimination Diet

 Once you’ve ruled out celiac disease, and regardless if you got your hands on a gluten sensitivity test, you may also consider implementing an elimination diet.